Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Filing a claim is the most important step in recouping some of your losses if your car is totaled because of a natural disaster.
 Provided you have comprehensive coverage, your insurance company will reimburse you for damage caused by floods, fire or other natural events.
 You’ll only be responsible for your deductible.

 If you have a car loan, your insurance company will pay your lender first.
 If there isn’t enough to pay off your car loan in full, you may still owe money — which means you’ll be responsible for making payments on the remaining balance, even if your car’s been totaled.
+However, Gap insurance can cover any remaining balance after your insurance company has paid out, so you should see if this coverage is part of your policy.

 If you own your car outright or there’s money left after your lender’s been paid, your insurance company will pay you directly.
 You can then use these funds as a down payment for a future car.
 In the meantime, see if your policy offers free rentals so you can still get around while you’re shopping for a new car.